 The second module will analyse i) the legal instruments of the AfCFTA and relate their content to continental integration policies and arrangements, including the Regional Economic Communities (RECs).
 Dispute settlement issues will be explained.
+The agenda for the Protocol on Women and Youth in Trade will also be examined.

-The course will be offered to 40 participants.
+The course which will be offered to 40 participants